-Over the past few years, drugs like marijuana, alcohol, opioids and synthetic stimulants such as bath salts and flakka have grabbed national headlines.
-However, there are drugs which don’t make the front page news that are just as addictive, dangerous and deadly.
+Over the past few years, drugs like marijuana, alcohol, opioids, and synthetic stimulants such as bath salts and flakka have grabbed national headlines.
+However, there are drugs that don’t make the front page news that is just as addictive, dangerous, and deadly.
 A new drug that is starting to make headlines is the drug phenazepam.

-The drug, also known as bonsai supersleep or bonsai, comes in tablet form and can be taken orally or can be crushed and snorted by users.
-Phenazepam can also be injected intravenously and can also come in a transdermal patch which can be placed on the skin.
+The drug, also known as bonsai super sleep or bonsai, comes in tablet form and can be taken orally or can be crushed and snorted by users.
+Phenazepam can also be injected intravenously and can also come in a transdermal patch that can be placed on the skin.
 Like other benzos, those who use the drug do so because of its’ powerful sedating qualities.

 Those who use phenazepam, like other benzos, will mix the drug with other substances which can be extremely dangerous and deadly.
 Among the common drugs that are used in conjunction with phenazepam can include alcohol, other tranquilizers, and heroin.
 Recreational users also combine this drug with “club drugs” such as ketamine and PCP as well as with prescription painkillers such as oxycodone.